patrickfuller/fomms-2015/optimization/README.md

 ```

 This uses [ctypes](https://docs.python.org/2/library/ctypes.html), which is in the standard lib.
 However, I recommend [cffi](https://cffi.readthedocs.org/en/latest/) (`conda install cffi`).
 It does the same thing, but allows you to accomplish it by simply pasting headers into your code.
 You should also check out using newer languages instead of C, as they can reduce development time without impacting speed.
 For example, [the same approach works with rust](https://www.youtube.com/watch?v=3CwJ0MH-4MA).

+On top of being the source of the above graph, [this lesson](http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-6A-Fortran-and-C.ipynb) provides many more examples for "dropping down" to C and Fortran.

 #####Using all of your processors